progressivis/progressivis/doc/custom_modules.md

 When a program contains an input module, it means that the external world (a widget) can always send new data into the program.
 Therefore, the scheduler cannot terminate the input modules and their dependencies, and the program remains alive until the method `Scheduler.stop()` is called.

-All this mechanism is purely automatic; the only external control is based on the `Module.from_input()` method and, as it happens, is only implemented by the `Variable` module class so far.
+This mechanism is purely automatic; the only external control is based on the `Module.from_input()` method and is only implemented by the `Variable` module class so far, which has been sufficient to implement all the interactions needed.